axelvaldez/radical-companies/_posts/1-missing-chapters/2023-02-18-rcoins-decentralized-minting-again.markdown

  <p>My social circle, and maybe others, accept my <span class="_paradigm">rCoin</span>s at a discount.
 As our company gets close to delivering value, these <span class="_paradigm">rCoin</span>s go up, too, towards 100%  of their value.
 The early believers, and subsequent supporters, get the gain!
 Instead of diluting the investors&rsquo; basket of <span class="_paradigm">rCoin</span>s, it will increase its value.</p>

 <h1>Big Spender</h1>
  <p>But, wait, that&rsquo;s the ideal case.
 This could turn into a blank check for runaway personal consumption!
-Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusted me?
+Or, what if I spend it all on useless items at a cost to my social circle and everybody who trusts me?
 That may be so.
 Once.
 But in the future no one is going to trade with me.
 Perhaps, a few people will, but they will be more guarded.
 And if I keep doing it…</p>
  <p>BTW, this happens today.
 We used to put a lot of legal guardrails to make sure that people who are <span class="_quotespan">non qualified investors</span> would not be allowed to become investors, but those guardrails are no longer.
 They were paternalistic and now we are supposed to act as adults.</p>
  <p>The problem is that, in spite of rumors to the contrary, today&rsquo;s investments are not transparent.
 This means that we are supposed to,</p>
   <ul>